5.1 Map Fusion Fundamentals

 Hard Limits

-These are not recommendations.
-They are system constraints.
+These are system constraints, not recommendations.
 Exceeding them causes fusion to fail or produce unusable output.

 Overlap placement determines fusion reliability.
-Selecting overlap zones with rich, stable surface features (furnished rooms, structured intersections, equipment areas) gives the algorithm strong matching geometry.
-Placing overlap zones in hallways, stairwells, or near reflective surfaces gives it weak or ambiguous geometry.
+Overlap zones with rich, stable surface features (furnished rooms, structured intersections, equipment areas) give the algorithm strong matching geometry.
+Hallways, stairwells, and reflective surfaces give it weak or ambiguous geometry.
 Poor overlap placement is the most common cause of fusion failure on otherwise good data.

 Complete overlap also causes failure.
-If one segment's scan path is entirely contained within another segment's scan path, the algorithm cannot determine the correct spatial relationship between them.
-Each segment must cover some unique area, with the overlap zone serving as the connection bridge, not as the entire content of the segment.
+If one segment's scan path is entirely contained within another's, the algorithm cannot determine the spatial relationship between them.
+Each segment must cover some unique area, with the overlap zone serving as the connection bridge, not the entire content of the segment.

 Connection Methods

 Map Fusion uses one of three methods to establish alignment between segments.
-The method you use determines whether the fused output has global coordinates, relative coordinates, or no georeferencing at all.
+The method determines whether the fused output has global coordinates, relative coordinates, or no georeferencing.
 This decision must be made before collection begins; it cannot be applied retroactively.

 RTK-Based Fusion